Kate Sperrey: Career

-In 1889, Mair created paintings which earned first, second and third prizes, in the oil and water colour category of the Melbourne Fine Art Exhibit.
+In 1889, Sperrey created paintings which earned first, second and third prizes, in the oil and water colour category of the Melbourne Fine Art Exhibit.
 Predominantly known as a portrait artist, she painted the likenesses of such figures as Sir Harry Atkinson, John Ballance, Sir William Fitzherbert, Sir George Grey, and James Macandrew, among many others.
 She was also renowned for her paintings of Māori subjects, some of which included Wairingiringi, a Ngāti Mahuta woman and her husband, Te Wahanui, a Ngāti Maniapoto tribal leader.

-In 1890, for New Zealand's Golden Jubilee, Musings in Maoriland, by Thomas Bracken was published outlining the colony's development of art and literature.
+In 1890, for New Zealand's Golden Jubilee, Thomas Bracken published Musings in Maoriland, which outlined the colony's development of art and literature.
 The 400-page commemorative volume was illustrated with sepia sketches by Sperrey which were engraved in Nuremberg, Germany.
-Two of her last works were portraits of her own children.

 Death and legacy

 Mair died on 23 April 1893 in Blenheim, New Zealand and was buried in Wellington in the Bolton Street Cemetery, beside her father.
-Her self-portrait is in the collection of the Alexander Turnbull Library and her most noted work, Italian goatherd is in the collection of the Museum of New Zealand Te Papa Tongarewa.
-She also has works in Auckland Art Gallery and Christchurch Art Gallery.
+Two of Sperrey's last works were portraits of her own children.

 In 2000, a retrospective of her works were presented by the Whangarei Art Museum between January and March, curated and designed by Scott Pothan, followed by a presentation in Whanganui at the Sarjeant Gallery, which ran through the end of May.
 The Whangarei Art Museum hosted an exhibit featuring two of Mair's works, in 2012.
 One was her portrait of Prime Minister Sir George Grey and the other was a painting of a bush scene.
 The two paintings had been in storage for a century and are now part of the museum's permanent collection.